AdamMeddah/adammeddah/README.md

 I'm currently learning <strong> full-stack web development </strong> by building a ton of real-world apps!

 # ⌨️ Right now I'm working on:
- - An AI-powered playlist maker, made for writers, by a writer
+ - An AI-powered playlist maker, made for writers, by a writer.